sftcd/tlspad/README.md

       due to stubby (which is expected even if not great) or ghostery.

-- try allocate sessions -> instruments/channels more deterministically;
+- try allocate sessions -> instruments/channels more cleverly;
   maybe primary session (checking CNAMEs?); not sure of ordering to use and checking which are primary will be tricky